rymdkraftverk/level1/README.md

 #### TODO

- - Sync sprite and body in engine?? (seems like very common scenario... )
- - Expose default behaviors
- - Camera (check for camera in pixi)
  - Add examples
  - Add better comments for documentation
- - Dev and prod builds
- - Use dev server to combine start and watch commands
- - Create a script for building game dist files
- - Investigate upgrading to webpack (if pixi supports it)
- - Pass resolution as an object to renderer
- - Enabled setting void color outside of engine (default background)
  - Add linter to template project
  - Update deps
  - Create Trello board
- - Add docs for Debug
- - Add docs for Key
- - Add docs for Physics
  - Fix broken index table
+ - Add subsections to index table
  - Use pixi zOrder instead of custom display order
  - Put sprite collision detection in lib
+ - Debug: Enable printing of all ID's

  #### Ideas

   - combine addSprite and addAnimation to one addGfx
   - global state object and selectors (investigate how to handle global state in games)
   - AddText function
+  - Pass resolution as an object to renderer
+  - Camera (check for camera in pixi)
+  - Expose default behaviors
+  - Sync sprite and body in engine?? (seems like very common scenario... )
+  - Dev and prod builds
+ - Use dev server to combine start and watch commands
+ - Create a script for building game dist files
+ - Investigate upgrading to webpack (if pixi supports it)